shreyar007/INF502/Assignment3.md

   6. Load periodic table from JSON file
   7. Exit the program
   4
-  Enter the abbreviation of the element to change: Shr Enter the name of the element to change: Shreya Enter the updated value for Shreya-- 560
+  Enter the symbol of the element to make chnages:Shr Which attribute do you want to change - 'Name', 'number', 'row' or 'column' If you don't wish to change anything enter 'EXIT'number Enter new atomic number: 730
+  Attributes for the element Shr are changed and is as follows: {'name': 'Shreya', 'number': '730', 'row': '3', 'column': '6'}
+  Which attribute do you want to change - 'Name', 'number', 'row' or 'column' If you don't wish to change anything enter 'EXIT'EXIT

    ----------	PERIODIC TABLE OPERATIONS	----------